 Lou Anna K. Simon, the 20th president of Michigan State University, leads the university’s work to advance the common good in Michigan and around the world.
 An MSU graduate, she began her career at Michigan State after earning her doctorate in 1974.
 From there, she moved into a variety of administrative roles, including assistant provost for general academic administration, associate provost, and provost and vice president for academic affairs.
-She was appointed president by the MSU Board of Trustees in January 2005.
+The MSU Board of Trustees appointed her president in January 2005.

 Simon’s key initiatives, particularly in economic development and international engagement, reflect her commitment to applying knowledge to benefit society and further the global common good.
 Simon is a member of the American Council on Education and the Council on Competitiveness, a nonpartisan, nongovernmental organization working to ensure U.S. prosperity.
 She serves as chair of the National Security Higher Education Advisory Board, a group of presidents and chancellors of several prominent U.S. universities that consults regularly with national agencies responsible for security, intelligence, and law enforcement.
-She also serves as chair of the National Collegiate Athletic Association Board of Governors and is vice chair of the Association of American Universities.
+She also serves on the National Collegiate Athletic Association Board of Governors and is vice chair of the Association of American Universities.
 The AAU is a group of 62 leading U.S. and Canadian research universities focused on issues of concern, including research funding, research and education policy, and graduate and undergraduate education.

 Simon’s resolute commitment to advancing Michigan’s economic future has been a hallmark of her presidency.
 She serves on the board of directors of Business Leaders for Michigan and the Detroit Branch of the Federal Reserve Bank of Chicago and is an advisory committee member of the Detroit Innovation District, which promotes small business growth and job creation in the city.
 In the area of international engagement, Simon is a member of the executive committee of the Partnership to Cut Hunger and Poverty in Africa.